Ocean City Beach Patrol celebrates 125 years this weekend

-The Ocean City Beach Patrol is holding a series of events this weekend to celebrate the 125th year of the patrol.
+OCEAN CITY — The city’s Beach Patrol is holding a series of events this weekend to celebrate its 125th year.

-“The lifeguard connections run very deep in Ocean City,” said Jack Brooks, 65, the President of the OCBP Alumni Association.
-“A group of us sat down, and we didn’t look to create one big event but a series of events that are good for the city and we can tag onto them and amplify the fact that the beach patrol is a part of them all.”
+“The lifeguard connections run very deep in Ocean City,” said Jack Brooks, 65, president of the OCBP Alumni Association.
+“A group of us sat down, and we didn’t look to create one big event but a series of events that are good for the city and we can tag onto them and amplify the fact that the Beach Patrol is a part of them all.”

+A flag-raising ceremony was held Thursday morning on the Boardwalk with Ocean City lifeguards who served in the U.S. military.
+The Beach Patrol was then part of the

-On Friday, the OCBP Alumni Association will distribute lunches to all current Ocean City lifeguards.
-Friday is the day of the South Jersey Lifeguard Championships in Margate, and Ocean City will compete, as always.
+On Friday, the OCBP Alumni Association distributed lunches to all current Ocean City lifeguards.
+Friday also was the day of the South Jersey Lifeguard Championships in Margate, in which Ocean City competed, as always.

-The OCBP’s 125th Anniversary Celebration and Reunion will be 7 p.m.
-Saturday at the American Legion Hall on 46th Street in Ocean City.
-All current lifeguards and OCBP alumni are invited to the evening, which will have open bar, food, a DJ and special items.
+The Beach Patrol’s 125th Anniversary Celebration and Reunion will be 7 p.m.
+Saturday at the American Legion Hall on 46th Street.
+All current lifeguards and Beach Patrol alumni are invited to the evening, which will have an open bar, food, a DJ and special items.

-The current lifeguards will compete head-to-head at 5:30 p.m.
+The current lifeguards will compete at 5:30 p.m.
 Sunday in the Schmitt Relays Zone Competition at the 12th Street beach.
 The event is open to the public.
-The competition was started by the late Joe Schmitt, an OCBP Lieutenant.
+The competition was started by the late Joe Schmitt, a Beach Patrol lieutenant.
 The four Ocean City teams will be from four geographic beach zones.

 “The Ocean City Beach Patrol has a very solid Alumni Association and a lot of history,” Brooks said.
 “That’s because people have cared for 125 years to document the history in personal collections and notes.
 We have every lifeguard’s rookie year, going all the way back 125 years.”

+Costumed kids and families in decorated floats, strollers and wagons paraded down the Boardwalk on Thursday morning for the 113th annual Ocean City Baby Parade.

-The first Ocean City lifeguards, hired in 1898, were Joseph Krauss, George Lee and William Scull, and Ocean City became one of the first municipalities in the country to have paid lifeguards, according to city public information officer Doug Bergen.
+The first Ocean City lifeguards, hired in 1898, were Joseph Krauss, George Lee and William Scull.
+The city was one of the first municipalities in the country to have paid lifeguards, according to city public information officer Doug Bergen.

 “I’ve been in the patrol for a total of 14 years,” said Becker, 55.
 “Three of those years were in my high school years, 15, 16, 17 years old (1983-85), and then I came back when I turned 44.